Being A Caring Church Webinar

 Ted Witzig, Jr: So I’ll know exactly what to do and then I’ll know I was loving.
 Yeah.
 And that gets us tied up.

 Arlan Miller: So, A little bit of a summation here.
-So, so we’ve got the right mindsets.
+So, we’ve got the right mindsets.
 We know our roles and our limits.
 We’re overcoming our fears.
 So now we walk in love together and we journey together.
 We’ve used that language here a couple of times.
 There’s a key piece of this.
-So there’s times when you, we might be brought into a level of confidentiality or privacy.
+So there’s times when you might be brought into a level of confidentiality or privacy.

 Ted Witzig, Jr: It’s, it is one of those things that that again, because people vary, first of all, people vary and how private or pub or public that they are.
 And two, the content what, one person would, share about and what another person wouldn’t share about.